ggthedev/resflash/README.md

 - Read-only filesystems on all disk-backed partitions.
 Power can be safely lost at any time.
 - An easy, one-step upgrade process.
-- Persistent configuration changes are enabled by a /cfg partition, populated either manually or automatically on shutdown.
+- Persistent configuration changes are enabled by a /cfg partition, stored either manually or automatically on shutdown, and re-populated on boot.
 - Full package support using the standard pkg_* tools or at build time.
 - Easy failover to the previous working image in the event of a boot failure (console access required).
 - System requirements comparable to that of OpenBSD (1 GB flash drive recommended).